Child Life Program

 - Support to patients during potentially difficult procedures

-- Education and support to pediatric patients, siblings and to children of adult patients
+- Education and support to pediatric patients and their siblings

 - Referrals to community resources for ongoing support after discharge